A Family Dispute Resolution Practitioner or Mediator is a neutral third party who assists people to resolve their disputes.

 The person interviewing the children will charge for:

-a) attending the intake with the parents to assess what the issues are (1 hour)
+a) Preparation and attending the intake with the parents to assess the issues – $300 plus GST; and

 What if the mediation goes longer than the time allocated?